Innocence Casework Unit (ICU)

-The project sees students being allocated a case under the INUK referral system.
-These referrals are real life cases where an individual has been convicted and is serving a prison sentence.
+They work, under supervision, on real life cases – usually where an individual has been convicted and is serving a prison sentence.
 The cases are often amongst the most serious of offences, such as murder and manslaughter.
-In most instances all other avenues of appeal have been exhausted.
-Yet the individual still maintains their innocence.
-They claim to be a victim of a miscarriage of justice.
-Think the Birmingham Six and the Guildford Four.
+In many instances, all other avenues of appeal have been exhausted – and yet the individual still seeks to maintain their innocence.

-Students partaking in the Innocence Project gain invaluable hands-on experience in criminal law that sees them apply what has been learnt in the classroom to the sort of real-life cases they might deal with in their legal careers.
-It is an excellent learning tool for students, allowing them to work through case papers, trial transcripts, witness statements and DNA evidence.
+Student Caseworkers gain invaluable hands-on experience in Criminal Law and Evidence when they are able to apply what has been learned in their lectures to the real-life cases on which they are working.
+It is an excellent way for students to develop skills in working through case papers, including trial transcripts, witness statements, and scientific evidence.

 Student Caseworkers also gain insight into pro bono (“for the public good”) legal work, done free of charge.
 Pro bono makes a big difference to access to justice.